ventus-ag/documentation/content/products/backups/restores.md

 Restore in the Cloud Console is the procedure used to recover backed-up Virtual Machines (VMs) from a saved backup.
 This process allows you to bring VMs back to their original state using the available backup data.

 {{% notice note %}}
-The restore process will bring back all selected VMs to the same state as when they were backed up.
+Restored VMs will keep their original settings, but you can change their name and flavor during the restore process.
 {{% /notice %}}

 So, to initiate a Restore, you first need to have an available Backup.
-More information about backups can be found here - [Backups](https://docs.ventuscloud.eu/products/backups/backups/)
+More information about backups can be found here - [Backups](https://docs.ventuscloud.eu/products/backups/backups/).

 ## Restores page